istio/istio/tests/e2e/UsingBluemix.md

 # Run E2E tests on Bluemix

-This setup helps you run e2e tests with your local codes against a k8s cluster on BLuemix.
+This setup helps you run e2e tests with your local code against a k8s cluster on BLuemix.

 * [Step 0: Install and configure IBM Cloud Kubernetes Service CLI](#step-0-install-and-configure-ibm-cloud-kubernetes-service-cli)
 * [Step 1: Create and configure your kubernetes cluster](#step-1-create-and-configure-your-kubernetes-cluster)